-Han et al. (2008) proposed a test method involving the use of an asphalt pavement analyzer (APA) to evaluate the benefits of geosynthetic-reinforcement in the base course layer of the pavement.
+Han et al. (2008) proposed a test method involving the use of an asphalt pavement analyzer (APA) to evaluate the benefits of geosyntheticreinforcement in the base course layer of the pavement.
 The APA is a multifunctional wheel-loaded test device used to quantify permanent deformation, fatigue cracking, and moisture susceptibility of both hot and cold asphalt mixes.
 A conventional box was modified in order to conduct the test on a geosynthetic-reinforced base course.
+The loaded wheel is moved back and forth on the surface of base course.
 A Pullout Stiffness Test (PST) was recently developed by Gupta (2009) at the University of Texas, Austin in order to quantify the soil-geosynthetic interaction in reinforced pavements.
 The equipment involves a modified large-scale pullout test modified to capture the stiffness of the soil-geosynthetic interface under small displacements.
 Research conducted using the PST has shown that monotonic pullout tests aimed at characterizing the soil-geosynthetic interaction under low displacements are promising.
 Although these pullout tests did not replicate the cyclic nature of traffic load conditions, it simulated the interface transfer mechanisms between soil and geosynthetic reinforcements that are expected in the field.

-An analytical model was proposed to predict the confined load-strain characteristics of soil-geosynthetic systems under small displacements using the results obtained from the PST.
-This approach takes into account both the confined stiffness (J_c) and ability of geosynthetic to mobilize shear or interlock (τ_y) , which are two important parameters governing the performance of geosynthetic interfaces.
-The two parameters can be combined to define a unique coefficient of soil-geosynthetic interaction (K{SGI}) that characterizes the soil-reinforcement interface.
+An analytical model was proposed to predict the load-strain characteristics confined of soilgeosynthetic systems under small displacements using the results obtained from the PST.
+This approach takes into account both the confined stiffness $(J_c)$ and ability of geosynthetic to mobilize shear or interlock $(\tau_v)$ , which are two important parameters governing the performance of geosynthetic interfaces.
+The two parameters can be combined to define a unique coefficient of soil-geosynthetic interaction $(K{SGI})$ that characterizes the soil-reinforcement interface.
 This coefficient is computed as:

-$$K{SGI} = 4\pi{v}.J{C} \qquad ...(12)$$
+$$K{SGI} = 4.\tau{\rm v}.J_C \tag{12}$$

-A comprehensive field monitoring program is under way to relate the field performance to laboratory PST results for a number of geosynthetic reinforcements.
+A comprehensive field monitoring program is under way (Figure 12) to relate the field performance to laboratory PST results for a number of geosynthetic reinforcements.
 While ongoing field monitoring is still in progress, good agreement has been obtained so far between the field performance and the properties defined from PST testing.
 Thus, a new performance-based test method in the form of a pullout stiffness test is promising as a performance-based test to evaluate the soil-geosynthetic confinement.